lighthousemontessori/lighthousemontessori.github.io/admissions.md

 -   Commit to staying at Lighthouse Montessori through the Kindergarten year.
 Our Primary program is a three - four year curriculum, and we ask parents to commit to the full cycle leading up to 1st Grade in order to fully realize the benefit of a Montessori Primary education.

-- Commit to attending a minimum of six parent education nights a year.
+- Commit to attending at least half of the parent education nights offered a year.
 By learning more about Montessori methods, we believe that you will be able to play a more active part in your child's education.

 </div>